YoNG-Zaii/Linear-Guide/README.md

 7. Enter <code>git status</code> to check the status of the files to be committed.

-8. Enter <code>git commit -m "feat: Change the homepage contents to 'Hello World'"</code>.
+8. Enter <code>git commit -m "feat: Change the homepage contents to 'Hello World'"</code> to commit to the new branch remotely.

-9. Enter <code>git push origin ti0003ng/tv-14</code> to commit to the new branch.
+9. Enter <code>git push origin ti0003ng/tv-14</code> to publish the new branch on GitHub repository.

-10. Open the new branch created in GitHub repository and create a new pull request.
+10. Go to GitHub, open the new branch created in GitHub repository and create a new pull request.

 11. Continue at [How to link PR to Linear](#link-pr-linear).

-<a id="link-pr-linear"></a>
-## How to link PR to Linear
+## How to link PR to Linear <a id="link-pr-linear"></a>

 1. Now, you have arrived on the PR creation page.